kfujita0520/hackmoney2022/README.md

 This escrow system PoC addresses following features, which were challenging part for existing escrow business.

 - If buyer and seller cooperate, escrow agent cannot move the fund at all.
 So, Escrow Agent can be trust less for buyer and seller.
-- Swap BL(proof of ownership) and fund simultaneously between buyer and seller whey they agree.
+- Swap BL(proof of ownership) and fund atomically between buyer and seller when they agree.

 ![escrow_conver.png](docs/img/escrow_cover.png)

-##TODO
+## TODO
 - This is just smart contract part.
 UI should be developed separately.
 - code improvement (smart contract)
   - one contract can manage more than one active deal.(Currently only one)
   - Factory should be able to create both EscrowContract and EnhancedEscrowContract.
-(At the moment, file size issue when deploying.)
+(At the moment, there is file size issue cased at deployment if combined.)